Skyhawkbotics/firstdocs/source/docs/programming/git.md

 !!! info

     This part of the guide will assume you are using your repo for your robot code.
-However even for other projects you and your team make on git, it is still a good idea to follow our advice.
+However even for other projects you and your team make on Git, it is still a good idea to follow our advice.

 ### Using Branches